lynnpye/sl_triggers/extern/libraries/sexlab/sl_triggers_function_library_sexlab.md

 **Description**

-Returns the SexLab version as an int (from SexLabUtil.GetVersion())
+Returns: int: the SexLab version as an int (from SexLabUtil.GetVersion())

 **Example**